MariaGarzon/Amazon_Vine_Analysis/README.md

 This project was focused on analyzing Amazon reviews written by members of the paid Amazon Vine program.

-A subset of approximately 50 datasets containing book rewviews was extract, then transformed using ETL process, connected to an AWS RDS instance, and loaded into pgAdmin.
+A subset of approximately 50 datasets containing book reviews was extracted, then transformed using ETL process, connected to an AWS RDS instance, and loaded into pgAdmin.
 Next, Pandas was used to determine if there is any bias toward favorable reviews from Vine members.

 ## Resources
 - Data Source: [Amazon Vine Reviews](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt)